 Here goes nothing.

-My Not-So-Brief Story (TLDR version at the bottom)
+My Story (TLDR version at the bottom)

 Trigger warning: descriptions of sexual assault.

 It was also a time of fear.
-I was afraid my depression would come back.
+I was afraid my severe anxiety would come back.
 I was afraid that I would repeat my parents’ mistakes by either becoming my father or marrying someone like him.
 Mostly it was a time of determination, because I was doing everything in my power to make sure those fears wouldn’t become a reality even though the odds were against me in both respects.
 Because of my parents, I learned that respect is the most important thing in a relationship.
 I knew that because of what I saw my parents go through, I would demand respect in every relationship and show them the door if that didn’t happen.

 Well… that didn’t quite go the way I planned.